-- (c) The sequences of phases and the nature and character of the information, plans, regulations, and stipulations to be submitted with each phase shall be determined by the developer and the Department of Community Development prior to the submission of the application; provided, however, that the nature and character of the information, plans, regulations, and stipulations to be submitted in each phase shall be stated in the stipulations of the first phase. - (d) After initial rezoning to the Mixed Use Zone District, and in the consideration of the subsequent phases, the Planning Commission shall consider only those factors listed in Article 17-5-21 of this Chapter which relate to division of land and the way in which land will be made ready for building development, and which it has not determined during consideration of the first phase; provided, however, that all the provisions of the Official Development Plan authorized to be enforced by the City of Lakewood may be modified, removed or released, in accordance with this Ordinance.
+- (c) The sequences of phases and the nature and character of the information, plans, regulations, and stipulations to be submitted with each phase shall be determined by the developer and the Department of Planning, Permits and Public Works prior to the submission of the application; provided, however, that the nature and character of the information, plans, regulations, and stipulations to be submitted in each phase shall be stated in the stipulations of the first phase.
+(As amended by 0-91-59.) - (d) After initial rezoning to the Planned Development Zone District, and in the consideration of the subsequent phases, the Planning Commission shall consider only those factors listed in Section 17-5-24 of this Chapter which relate to division of land and the way in which land will be made ready for building development, and which it has not determined during consideration of the first phase; provided, however, that all the provisions of the Official Development Plan authorized to be enforced by the City of Lakewood may be modified, removed or released, in accordance with this Ordinance.
 When submitting subsequent phases for Planning Commission consideration, all applicants shall pay a fee for the review of each phased site plan.
-The amount of this fee shall be established by City Council resolution.
-(As amended by 0-85-125.)
+The amount of this fee shall be established by City Council Resolution.
+(As amended by 0-85-125.) - (10) Those Official Development Plans previously approved by City Council which reference the MU Mixed Use and MU Mixed or Single Use Zone District shall remain in full force and effect and all references to MU Mixed Use and MU Mixed or Single Use Zone District in said Official Development Plans shall be deemed to reference the PD Planned Development Zone District.